fangq/brain2mesh/README.md

 The Brain2Mesh toolbox provides a streamlined matlab function to convert a segmented brain volumes and surfaces into a high-quality multi-layered tetrahedral brain/full head mesh.

+The details of this toolbox is described in the paper listed in the [Reference](#reference) section.

 This tool does not handle the segmentation of MRI scans, but examples of how commonly encountered segmented datasets can be used to create meshes are available under the "examples" folder.